-Sacramento County intends to apply grant funds to contract with community-based providers to support community advocates/intervention workers.
+Sacramento County intends to apply grant funds to contract with community-based providers to support Community Advocates/Credible Messengers.
 YDF currently utilizes an array of nongovernmental and community-based providers to further support youth in custody.
-Sacramento County recognizes that funding community services and program is essential.
-Upon review of our DJJ youth, we recognize that at least 42% of our youth last lived in South Sacramento and the remaining youth came from all of the Sacramento Region.
-Hence, we will need paid community advocates to helps support youth, provide groups, deliver mental health support, and be credible messengers from within our own community.
+Sacramento County recognizes that funding community services and programs are essential.
+We will need paid Community Advocates/Credible Messengers to help support youth, provide groups, deliver mental health support, and be Credible Messengers from within our own community.
 Below is a chart on how Sacramento intends to allocate grants funds to community-based providers and an overview of our plan to ensure these services are provided.
+Please refer to the Proposed Budget document at the back of the plan.

-Block Grant Need Use of Funds Allocation of Funds Credible Messenger Hire members of the community to serve as Credible Messengers when delivering trauma informed and culturally responsive services to the youth at VOYA.
-Community Advocates to serve as Credible Messengers with youth Community Advocate Hire members of the community to serve as Community Advocates when delivering trauma informed and culturally responsive services to the youth at VOYA Community Based Organizations to serve as Community Advocates Peer-Relations Group, empowerment, and rehabilitation Community Based Organization to deliver culturally responsive services surrounding peer relations, empowerment, and rehabilitation.
+Block Grant Need Use of Funds Allocation of Funds Implemented Community Advocates/Credible Messenger Hire members of the community to serve as Credible Messengers when delivering trauma informed and culturally responsive services to the youth at VOYA.
+Community Advocates to serve as Credible Messengers with youth Peer-Relations Group, empowerment, and rehabilitation Community Based Organization to deliver culturally responsive services surrounding peer relations, empowerment, and rehabilitation.
 Community Based Organizations to support community groups Mental Health Sacramento County intends to bring into VOYA mental health providers that are community based to provide groups.
 Community Based Organizations to support delivery of mental health groups and therapy.
+Yes